OpenOmics/scribble/guides/Scenic+/General notes.md

+As learned by Katie Hornick and Tovah Markowitz

 All scripts here are examples and need some tuning for each individual project, but notes are included in each to suggest where these changes need to take place.